RegulatorySignals

 Alternatively, the Audit Pack is included in the Professional and Enterprise subscription plans alongside continuous monitoring, all policy document types, and daily regulatory feeds.

-EU AI Act enforcement for Annex III high-risk systems begins August 2, 2026.
+EU AI Act enforcement is phased: prohibited practices (Article 5) since 2 February 2025; general-purpose AI obligations (Chapter V) since 2 August 2025; high-risk system obligations (Title III) begin 2 August 2026.
 Enterprise buyers are already issuing compliance questionnaires.
 The Audit Pack gives you answers.

 Related pages